alihasanzaade/AndroidClientDownload/README.md

 ## Installation

 ### JitPack
-Releases are available on [JitPack](https://jitpack.io/#EricssonBroadcastServices/AndroidClientDownload) and can be automatically imported to your project using Gradle dependency management.
+Releases are available on [JitPack](https://jitpack.io/#EricssonBroadcastServices/AndroidClientDownload) and can be automatically imported to your project using Gradle.

 Add the jitpack.io repository to your project **build.gradle**:
 ```gradle